 Track vs loop

-• Define which section to loop by holding 🔴 and letting go to stop.
+• Define the space between IN and OUT loop points by holding 🔴 and letting go to stop.

 • Retrigger loop from the start with ▶️